-The British Council-managed Plan Ceibal remote teaching programme provides English lessons remotely (via video conferencing) to over 80,000 children (3,322 groups) in grades 4 to 6 (ages 9-11) in 568 Uruguayan state primary schools.
+The British Council-managed Plan Ceibal remote teaching programme provides more than 1,100 weekly English classes remotely from our teaching center in Buenos Aires via video conferencing to children in grades 4 to 6 (ages 9-11) in 568 Uruguayan state primary schools, as part of the Uruguayan project Ceibal en Inglés.

 The overall objectives of the Plan Ceibal programme are to take children from beginner level to A1/A2 level on the Common European Framework by the end of grade 6 and to improve the English of the classroom teachers through a guided online self-study programme.